Lakeland Public Library: eLibrary South Lakeland

 The "e" stands for express.
-The small collection features recent fiction, non-fiction, DVDs, CDs, audiobooks, bestsellers, and HotSpots.
-Additionally, they offer ten public access computers, free Wi-Fi, and pick-up or drop-off of items from any Polk County public library.
+The library branch opened in 2007 to serve patrons in South Lakeland as a joint project between the Lakeland Public Library and the Polk County Library Cooperative.
+On September 2, 2023, the eLibrary was permanently closed after sixteen years of operation.
+The small collection featured recent fiction, non-fiction, DVDs, CDs, audiobooks, bestsellers, and HotSpots.
+Additionally, they offered ten public access computers, free Wi-Fi, and pick-up or drop-off of items from any Polk County public library.

-Services

-At all three library locations patrons can: